By: Team W14-3 Since: Sept 2018 Licence: MIT

 3.4.1.
 Current implementation

-object, and the consequent updating of the patient’s MedicalHistory
+a particular Person object, and the consequent updating of the patient’s MedicalHistory.

 Stated below is an example usage scenario and an explanation of the interactions that occurs as a result of the code execution.